-"I don't know if there were any cluster bombs at Fairford"

-Were there any parts of the base to which you were not permitted access?
+"I don't know if there were any cluster bombs at Fairford" Were there any parts of the base to which you were not permitted access?
 "For 95% of it I could go where I liked but for certain areas they had to know I was coming"

-Well, there have been a lot of questions asked in Parliament about American bases in Britain.
+A lot of questions have been asked in Parliament about American bases in Britain.
 Here's Mr. Ingram, a Minister of State at the MoD, in July 2003, giving a written answer to a question.
 He said: